ErShubham2908/React-Interview-EA25/README.md

   - The main difference between a callback and a useCallback hook is that a callback is simply a function that is passed as an argument to another function, while useCallback is a React Hook that returns a memoized callback function.
 This means that a callback can be any function, while a useCallback hook can only be used to memoize a callback function.
   - Another difference is that a callback is typically used to handle events or to pass data between components, while useCallback is typically used to prevent child components from re-rendering unnecessarily.

+### Q2.
+What is useMemo Hooks?
+- - useMemo is one of the built-in hooks in React that allows you to optimize the performance of your application by memoizing the results of expensive function calls.
+It is particularly useful when you have a function that computes a value, and you want to cache and reuse that value unless some dependencies change.
+This can help reduce unnecessary recalculations, especially when dealing with computationally intensive tasks or rendering components.
+- **The useMemo hook takes two arguments:**
+    1. A function that computes the memoized value.
+    2. An array of dependencies.
+These dependencies determine when the memoized value should be recalculated.
+If any of the dependencies change, the memoized value will be recalculated; otherwise, it will be reused.

 ### Q3.
 Why do we need keys in react less?
 - In React, keys are special attributes that provide a way to identify and differentiate between elements in a list.
 Each element in an array should have a unique key.
 React uses keys to efficiently update the user interface by identifying which elements have changed or been added/removed when rendering lists.